geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 ### The Brawling Bomber

 This was very new to me.
 Usually the brawling bomber is used with a covert cyno and a Black Ops Battleship.
 Meaning one guy lights a covert cyno near the enemy and the Black Ops brigdes the bomber fleet to the action.
 Unfortunately I do not know anything about covert cyno and Black Ops ships but the FC shouts "TAKE THE BRIDGE" right click that Black Ops in space and hit the jump to something option.
 You will now jump directly into the action.
-On Landing immediately click in space anf hit your prop mod to get some transversal, it is your only tank.
+On Landing immediately click in space and hit your prop mod to get some transversal, it is your only tank.
 After that just follow the FCs primaries not like me in that [video](https://www.youtube.com/watch?v=Vv7oZGnfCcU).

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Vv7oZGnfCcU?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Vv7oZGnfCcU?rel=0" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>

 As you can see the recipe is very simple:
 - Take the bridge via the Black Ops